 Where other damages are meant to reimburse the victim for the specific losses he or she suffered, punitive damages are meant to punish the defendant and discourage future similar behaviors in the future by the defendant and others.
 Mississippi Code § 11-1-65 explains that punitive damage caps vary depending on the net worth of the defendant.
 However, limits on punitive damages do not apply if the defendant committed a felony while causing damages to the plaintiff or if he or she was under the influence of alcohol or illegal drugs at the time.

 As an alternative to going to court and asking a judge or jury to determine the outcome of a nursing home abuse case, the plaintiff and defendant may opt to negotiate a private settlement.
 Settlements can sometimes help plaintiffs by ending the case sooner and not making them experience all the emotions a trial may bring.
 For defendants, a settlement could reduce their legal costs, as well as potentially leave them liable for less compensation than what a court would have demanded they pay.

 It is important to note that a plaintiff’s attorney cannot make a decision about a settlement on a plaintiff’s behalf.
 However, he or she can provide legal advice that supports a plaintiff in making the right decision for his or her situation.

 How a Gulfport Nursing Home Abuse Attorney Might Help

 Unfortunately, nursing home abuse victims and their families are only provided with a certain amount of time under the law to pursue their legal options in civil court.
-Call today for a free case evaluation and to get your questions answered.
+Contact our attorneys today for a free case evaluation and to get your questions answered.